novuhq/novu/README.md

 ## 💻 Need Help?

 We are more than happy to help you.
-If you are getting any errors or facing problems while working with this project,join our [Discord server](https://discord.novu.co) and ask for help.
+If you are getting any errors or facing problems while working with the project, then join our
+[Discord server](https://discord.novu.co) and ask for help.
 We are open to discuss anything related to the project.

 ## 📋 Read Our Code Of Conduct